 The neuro-oncology team has served more than 700 patients and their families since the inception of the program by [pediatric neuro-oncology Director] Dr. John Crawford; Lani Yeh-Nayre, N.P.; and my predecessor, Gail Garcellano.
 The team now consists primarily of Dr. Crawford; [Pediatric Proton Therapy Program Director] Dr. Jennifer Elster; Lani; Liz Torok, N.P.; and myself.
 We are the point of contact for all patients and families, whether they are currently in treatment, being followed post-treatment, or have even transferred to other facilities.

-The team is closely tied to the palliative care, social work and research teams, as well as other specialty teams including endocrinology, ophthalmology, neurology, neurosurgery, radiation and rehabilitation medicine.
+The team is closely tied to the palliative care, social work and research teams, as well as other specialty teams including endocrinology, ophthalmology, neurology, pediatric neurosurgery, radiation and rehabilitation medicine.
 Brain tumors are very different from other pediatric oncology diagnoses in that they are more of a chronic than an acute diagnosis.
 It’s tough to give a number for cases that we handle at once.
 It is unquestionably a group effort and the team is juggling many cases simultaneously.

 What is your favorite part of your job?